michaeljav/Nestjs/TYPEORM/README.md

 | Critical  | Yes         | Yes     | Yes        |
 | Audit     | Yes         | Yes     | Yes        |
 | Verbose   | Yes         | No      | No         |

+## Configuration

+- Environment Variables: Load configuration based on the environment using environment variables.
+- Configuration Files: Load configuration from JSON, YAML, or other files using ConfigModule.
+- Third-party Libraries: Integrate with libraries like dotenv for environment variables and config for advanced configuration management.

+`pnpm install config`